Groups and Organizations

 The Gay and Lesbian Yeshiva/Day School Alumni GLYDSA's purpose is to provide support and information for people of all ages to integrate their Jewish and LGBT identities, in a self-affirming, positive manner.
 Our goal is to establish a friendly and supportive community for lesbian, gay, bisexual, and transgender* alumni/ae of yeshivas and day schools, and all others with a commitment to their Jewish heritage

 Tirtzah: A Community of Frum Queer Women who gather to celebrate and study Yiddishkeit; committed to supporting one another and observing a meaningful, integrated, honest, and joyful Jewish life.

-LGBTQ Chabad is a confidential support group for lesbians, gays, bisexuals, trans* and queers, coming from Chabad.
-The group is also running a public campaign, targeting the Chabad community, to promote tolerance.
+LGBTQ Chabad is a support group for lesbians, gays, bisexuals, trans* and queers, coming from Chabad.

-Friday Night Lights, Friday Night Lights is a series of sophisticated Shabbat dinners for the modern gay jewish man.
+Friday Night Lights is a series of sophisticated Shabbat dinners for the modern gay Jewish man.

-B'nai Jeshurun is a Conservative progressive synagogue on Manhattan's Upper West Side that is very accepting of the GLBT community.
+B'nai Jeshurun is a Conservative progressive synagogue on Manhattan's Upper West Side that is very accepting of the LGBTQ community.
 Contact the BJ Gay and Lesbian Committee at 212-787-7600 ext.
 325.